dlowe/death/README.markdown

 obfuscations TODO:
- use a temporary member of the game struct instead of return values for neighbors rearrange event handler to be a single expression
+ use a temporary member of the game struct instead of return values for neighbors

 bugs:
  hard-coded green color